More than a third of serious collisions in London have speed as a contributory factor.Transport for London Vision Zero Action Plan

 - Regular reporting of enforcement activity at the local level.
 The Metropolitan Police is now being much more transparent about its enforcement activity and is publishing annual reports with Roads Policing Enforcement Bulletins reports available which cover the years 2015, 2016 and 2017.

-- A harm reduction approach with active use of on-street officer enforcement for the most dangerous behaviours including inappropriate speeds, distraction (use of mobile phones while driving), drink/drug driving and careless and dangerous driving and driving without insurance, licence and MOT.
+- A harm reduction approach with active use of on-street officer enforcement for the most risky behaviours including inappropriate speeds, distraction (use of mobile phones while driving), drink/drug driving and careless and dangerous driving and driving without insurance.

 - Widespread speed and red-light camera enforcement.
 Most traffic offences sanctioned are detected by cameras.